Square-weighted zero-sum constants: Some general results

-\begin{lemma} Let $p$ be a number, $r$ be odd and $T$ be a sequence in $\Z_{p^r}$.
-Suppose the image of $T$ under the natural map $f_{p^r,\,p}$ is a $U(p)^2$-weighted zero-sum sequence.
-Then $T$ is an $S(p^r)^*$-weighted zero-sum sequence. \end{lemma}
+\begin{lemma} Let $p$ be an integer which is at least two, $r$ be an odd number, and $T$ be a sequence in $\mathbb Z_{p^r}$.
+Suppose the image of $T$ under $f_{p^r,\,p}$ is a $U(p)^2$-weighted zero-sum sequence.
+Then $T$ is an $S(p^r)$-weighted zero-sum sequence. \end{lemma}